 The course then is through the rear of the relatively quickly dropping grounds of the former Royal Herbert Hospital, built in 1865 for treating Crimean War soldiers.

 Before following the Brook any further, it is worth doing a minor detour; there is another short stretch of water just outside the eastern edge of Greenwich Cemetery which has been suggested might be the source.
-It probably isn’t, as it doesn’t coincide with old boundaries which are clearly marked on historic Ordnance Survey maps; but it does beg the question as to where does it come from.
+It certainly isn’t the original main course, as it doesn’t coincide with old boundaries which are clearly marked on historic Ordnance Survey maps; but it does beg the question as to where does it come from.

 The water could be the continuation of the flow marked clearly on the current OS 1:25,000 map (although not on the ground) starting further up Shooters Hill, close to Sevendroog Castle, from a hidden reservoir.
 That flow goes down the hill to Well Hall Water Booster Station, on the edge of Eltham Common.

-The water seen might be a partial exit from the Booster Station, or could be from another spring.
+What is more likely though is that it is a secondary source, probably originating further up the hill.
 Whatever it is, gravity would suggest a confluence with the Brook on Broad Walk (at the back of the photo); the Brook’s emergence from the Royal Herbert is clearly marked by a pair of old boundary stones.

 Once on Broad Walk, the course of the Brook is easy to follow as the ground falls away quite rapidly with one or two boundary markers helping point the way.